eliascccc/pdf-review-engine/README.md

 Batch messy real-world PDFs — and still trust the output.

-A review-first engine for PDF parsing.
+This project is a review-first engine for PDF parsing.
+It is not a PDF parser, it **makes PDF parsing usable** in real operations.

 ---
 > ⚠️ This is NOT a PDF parser.
->
-> This project **makes PDF parsing usable** in real operations.

 ---

 https://github.com/user-attachments/assets/d0085fcf-6ed8-49a4-9688-df7066e84a11